tbarbasch/Plasticity/README.md

 ### Description of Variables
 Rack: Rack A,B,C, or D where the tank was located

 Row: Row 1, 2, or 3 where the tank was located within each rack

-Column: Column 1,2,3,4, or 5 where the tank was located within each rack Pair ID: Individual identifier for each breeding pair, consisting of rack/row/column
+Column: Column 1,2,3,4, or 5 where the tank was located within each rack

+Pair ID: Individual identifier for each breeding pair, consisting of rack/row/column

-Date: Calendar date of measurement month.clutch: The clutch number laid that month, whether the first, second, or third clutch laid by that pair each lunar month
+Date: Calendar date of observation

+month.clutch: The clutch number laid that month, whether the first, second, or third clutch laid by that pair each lunar month

-month: Experimental month from 1-12 lunar months clutch.age: Age of the clutch when measurements taken, day 1,4, or 7 of development.
-Clutches were laid on day 0 and hatched on the night of day 7 clutch.ID: Individual identifier for each clutch that was laid throughout the study period M.A: Whether the measurements were taken in the morning or afternoon.
-During this experiment, all videos were taken in the afternoon
+month: Experimental month from 1-12 lunar months

+clutch.age: Age of the clutch when measurements taken, day 1,4, or 7 of development.
+Clutches were laid on day 0 and hatched on the night of day 7

+clutch.ID: Individual identifier for each clutch that was laid throughout the study period

+M.A: Whether the observation was taken in the morning or afternoon.
+During this experiment, all observations were done in the afternoon

-Fed1.0: Feeding treatment when the measurement was taken.
+Fed1.0: Feeding treatment when the observation was taken.
 Treatment was mean centered, such that -0.5 denotes low ration, 0.5 denotes high ration

-M.mouth: Number of mouthing events observed during the video M.fan: Number of fanning events observed during the video M.bite: Number of times a bite was observed
+M.mouth: Number of mouthing events observed

+M.fan: Number of fanning events observed

+M.bite: Number of times a bite was observed

 M.chase: Number of times a chase was observed

-M.tend: Amount of time the individual was observed tending in minutes during the video M.prop.tend: Proportion of time out of 15 mins the individual was observed tending M.F: Sex of the individual, M = Male, F = Female
+M.tend: Amount of time the individual was observed tending in minutes

+M.prop.tend: Proportion of time out of 15 mins the individual was observed tending

+M.F: Sex of the individual, M = Male, F = Female